Mastering the RFQ Process

 The Request for Quote (RFQ) process is fundamental to effective procurement.
 When done well, it drives competitive pricing, builds supplier relationships, and ensures your organization gets the best value.
 When done poorly, it wastes time, frustrates suppliers, and leaves money on the table.

-Here are ten proven best practices to transform your RFQ process from a bottleneck into a competitive advantage—and how tools like Buyer24 can help you implement them.
+Here are ten proven best practices for managing RFQs to transform your RFQ process from a bottleneck into a competitive advantage—and how tools like Buyer24 can help you implement them.
+For the bigger picture on tying these practices together, see our complete guide to RFQ automation.

 1. Invest Time in Preparation